 We expect to maintain adequate liquidity at Brighthouse Financial, Inc., a debt-to-capital ratio of approximately 25% and a funding of \$2.0 billion to \$3.0 billion of assets in excess of CTE95 to support our variable annuity contracts during normal markets.
 We monitor our financial leverage ratio based on an average of our key leverage calculations of A.M.
 Best, Fitch Ratings, Moody's and Standard & Poor's.
-At June 30, 2018, assets above CTE95 were \$2.7 billion, which is in excess of \$500 million above CTE98.
-We do not expect that our ability to maintain adequate liquidity will be materially affected by tax reform, or by the NAIC's current reform activities related to the statutory framework for variable annuities.
-See "- Industry Trends - Regulatory Developments - Variable Annuity Capital Reform" and "- Industry Trends - Regulatory Developments - NAIC" for further information.
+At September 30, 2018, we had in excess of \$600 million of assets above CTE98 to support our variable annuity contracts.
+We do not expect that our ability to maintain adequate liquidity will be materially affected by the Tax Act, or by the NAIC's current reform activities related to the statutory framework for variable annuities.
+See "- Industry Trends - Variable Annuity Capital Reform."

-We may opportunistically look to pursue additional financing over time to reach our targeted debt-to-capital ratio of 25% and to refinance borrowings outstanding under the Term Loan Facility.
+We may opportunistically look to pursue additional financing over time to reach our targeted debt-to-capital ratio of 25% and to refinance borrowings outstanding under the 2017 Term Loan Facility.
 Such financing may include the incurrence of term loans or the issuance of debt, equity or hybrid securities.
 There can be no assurance that we will be able to complete any such financing transactions on terms and conditions favorable to us or at all.